AndyTyurin/wishlist/README.md

 ### Development
 Be *DRY.KISS.SOLID*.
-For development purposes there are two terminals necessary to use in same time.
+For development purposes there are three terminals necessary to use in same time (client-side, server-side, api).

 **Webpack client-side dev server**
 Run webpack client-side watcher & compiler.